 This Privacy Statement sets out how Recruitment Plus uses and processes any information that you give to us.
 We respect your privacy and are committed to protecting your personal information.
 This Privacy Statement explains how we collect, transfer, process, use and disclose your data and sets out our security practices.

-We collect personal data about you from your CV, internal interviews with consultants, the application forms and questionnaires you may be asked to complete; we also gather personal data from records of our correspondence, phone calls, emails and details of your visits to our website, including but not limited to personally identifying information like Internet Protocol (IP) addresses.
+We collect personal data about you from the application forms and questionnaires you may be asked to complete; we also gather personal data from records of our correspondence, phone calls, emails and details of your visits to our website, including but not limited to personally identifying information like Internet Protocol (IP) addresses.
 This information can be used to identify visitors to our website and also to collect statistics about the behaviour of visitors to our website.

 - to consider your application for employment

 - to notify you of our new employment opportunities